 All in all

 Diversity in the workplace is ultimately a good thing as different ideas and various perspectives will always lead to better solutions.
-It is the job of managers and learning professionals to acknowledge and value these differences to build and maintain a positive and inclusive organizational culture.
+It is the job of managers and learning professionals to acknowledge and value these differences, to bridge the generational gap (learn how to do this by checking this infographic created by this employee appreciation solutions company) in order to build and maintain a positive and inclusive organizational culture.

 Roxana is a learning and development professional with over 10 years experience in corporate training.